 After completing my PhD at the University of Warwick in 2001, I was appointed as a Wylie Instructor at the University of Utah and later as a Simons Instructor at the University of Stony Brook.
 In 2006 I returned to the UK as a lecturer at the University of Glasgow in 2006, and I took up my current post at the University of Bath in 2013.

-Research: My research establishes links between algebraic geometry and representation theory using techniques from geometric invariant theory, toric geometry, quiver representations, noncommutative algebras and derived categories.
+Research in Mathematics: My research establishes links between algebraic geometry and representation theory using techniques from geometric invariant theory, toric geometry, quiver representations, noncommutative algebras and derived categories.

-Teaching: In 2018/19 I will teach MA30055 Introduction to Topology.
+Teaching: In 2018/19 I'm teaching MA30055 Introduction to Topology.

 Research on ME/CFS and proprioception: I recently became interested in understanding whether a link exists between ME/CFS (chronic fatigue syndrome) and Proprioception Dysfunction Syndrome (PDS), at least for some patients.
 This case study provides some evidence: